-- Swivel milk frother: Want the perfect frother for a smooth cup of espresso?
+- Swivel milk frother and steam wand: Want the perfect frother for a smooth cup of espresso?
 The swivel frother will not only deliver a smooth frothed milk for your cappuccino, but you can also switch to get steamed milk for your latte.

 - Pump is slightly weak, despite its reliability